joel2048/Mini_Project_3/README.md

-Mini-Projet 3
+Mini-Projet 3:
+Shop App for YuGiOh Cards

--	What was your requirements gathering and design process?:
+-	What was your design process?:

   	see Figma screenshot and ToDo-List section
 -	Overview of application and its features:

-    eShop app for Yu-Gi-Oh cards
-  	with the functions to
  	  - make user account
   	- view and sort products
   	- add items to wishlist
     - add items to cart
-    - order items from cart (simulated)
+    - order items from cart (create order entry, no payment)
 -	Where does the card data come from?:

     external API: https://db.ygoprodeck.com/api/v7/cardinfo.php